 The answer is "no".
-Trustworthiness in the technology industry continues to regress toward the mean of other industries, and social media the leas trusted industry of all.
+Trustworthiness in the technology industry continues to regress toward the mean of other industries, and social media the least trusted industry of all.

-While a large portion of the world wa leveraging technology to keep their careers and livelihoods going during the pandemic, the psychological put and pull between people's reliance on technology and their confidence in technology to keep their data safe persists.
-A vast majority of people globally (77%) say that technology makes their lives better, and fully two thirds (66%) say that we need mode technology because only technolog innovation can help to solve future problems.
-But a vast majority (75%) also say that social media and technology companies have too much power and that they are concerned (73%) about how their information is collected and used.
+While a large portion of the world was leveraging technology to keep their careers and livelihoods going during the pandemic, the psychological push and pull between people's reliance on technology and their confidence in technology to keep their data safe persists.
+A vast majority of people globally (77%) say that technology makes their lives better, and fully twothirds (66%) say that we need modern technology because only technological innovation can help to solve future problems.
+But a vast majority (75%) also say that social media and

+People are conflicted about the role of technology in their lives

-Technology generally m nakes their lives better 77% Need modern technolo bgy because only this can help to solve futur 66% Social media and techr nology companies have too much power 75%
+Technology generally makes their lives better

+Need modern technology because only this can help to solve future problems

+Social media and technology companies have too much power

+Concerned about the use of personal information by companies

-Source: Ipsos Global Trends: 22,114 adults aged 16-74 across 32 countries, interviewed June - July 2019
+Source: Ipsos Global Trends: 22,114 adults aged 16-74 across 32 countries, interviewed June - July 2019 technology companies have too much power and that they are concerned (73%) about how their information is collected and used.